dkoh2018/java-data-structures-algorithms/README.md

 ### **Bubble Sort**

 Bubble Sort is a straightforward sorting algorithm, introducing you to the world of sorting.
 It works by repeatedly stepping through the list, comparing adjacent elements and swapping them if they are in the wrong order.

-We continue process continues until the list is sorted.
+**Key Point:**

-However, _it's not the most efficient for large datasets_.
+- _It's not the most efficient for large datasets_.
 It's more of a beginner's tool to get familiar with how sorting algorithms work.

+**Breaking it Down:**

+- Assume `i = 0` and `j = 1`.
+- `if arr[i] > arr[j]`, then we swap, and continue until the array is sorted.

 **Let me show you a quick visualization of how a Bubble sort works in action:**